Act now: final day for Tesco shareholders to submit compensation claim

 - Evidence of the transactions e.g. broker statements and contract notes.

 Compensation will be paid differently in respect of shares held within ISAs and SIPPs.
+Generally, KPMG expects payments should be made around 35 days after claims are submitted.

 In the case of SIPP investments, claims must be made by the pension trustees and action shouldn’t be needed by the investor.
 However, you should check with your pension company that this is being done.
 Compensation will be paid directly back into the SIPP and will not count towards your annual contribution allowance.